shellrider-games/Starfarer/README.md

 ## Status

 Starfarer is early in development.
 It's playable, but just barely.
+See the [Design Document](notes/DESIGNDOCUMENT.md), [Ideas](notes/IDEAS.md) and [To-Do List](notes/TODO.md).

 ## How to Play

-You can play a (possibly stale) build of it here: https://shellrider.itch.io/starfarer
+You can play a (possibly stale) build of it online here: https://shellrider.itch.io/starfarer

+To play on your local desktop machine, download [Mini Micro](https://miniscript.org/MiniMicro), clone this repo, and mount the "user" folder in the top disk slot.
+Then `reboot` Mini Micro to play the game.

 Quick gameplay tips: